rahul-racha/toxic-comments-classification/README.md

 Toxic Comments Classification
 =============================

 Online platforms are subjected to indecent comments and conversations.
-This project contains the implementation of a multi-headed model to detect different types of toxicity like threats, insults, obscenity and identity-based hate from the comments.
+This project contains an implementation of a multi-headed model to detect different types of toxicity like threats, insults, obscenity and identity-based hate from the comments.

 Dataset
 ---------